pycroscopy/pyUSID/docs/data_format.rst

    advanced algorithms to reconstruct the missing data.
 We have not come across any robust solutions for storing such **Compressed sensing / sparse sampling** data.
 More in the **Advanced Topics** section.

-Universal Spectroscopy and Imaging Data (USID) Model
+Universal Spectroscopy and Imaging Data (USID) schema
 ------------------------------------------------------

-To solve the above and many more problems, we have developed an **instrument agnostic data model** that can be used to represent data from any instrument, size, dimensionality, or complexity.
+To solve the above and many more problems, we have developed an **instrument agnostic data schema** that can be used to represent data from any instrument, size, dimensionality, or complexity.

 Information in **USID** are stored in three main kinds of datasets: